Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 - Historically, we have found ways to solve our problems with the use of numbers.
 - Computers are very good at dealing with numbers.
 - We need to tell the computer <span style="color:red">exactly</span> what to do.
-- Sequence of instructions is called a computer program
+- Sequence of instructions is called a computer program.

 ---